moq-wg/moq-requirements/draft-gruessing-moq-requirements.md

 {{I-D.draft-sharabayko-srt-over-quic}}

-Secure Reliable Transport (SRT) ({{I-D.draft-sharabayko-srt}}) itself is a general purpose transport protocol primarily for contribution transport use cases and this specification covers the encapsulation and delivery of SRT on top of QUIC using datagram frame types.
+Secure Reliable Transport (SRT) ({{I-D.draft-sharabayko-srt}}) itself is a general purpose transport protocol primarily for ingest transport use cases and this specification covers the encapsulation and delivery of SRT on top of QUIC using datagram frame types.
 This specification sets some requirements regarding how the two interact and leaves considerations for congestion control and pacing to prevent conflict